symfony/symfony-docs/best_practices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Unless you have two legitimately different authentication systems and users
-(e.g. form login for the main site and a token system for your API only), it's
+(e.g. form login for the main site and a token system for your API only), it is
 recommended to have only one firewall to keep things simple.

 Additionally, you should use the ``anonymous`` key under your firewall.
 If you